hapijs/hapi/docs/Reference.md

 - `labels` - a string array of labels used when registering plugins to [`plugin.select()`](#pluginselectlabels) matching server labels.
 Defaults to an empty array `[]` (no labels).

-- `load` - server load monitoring and limits configuration (stored under `server.load` when enabled) where:
+- `load` - server load limits configuration where:
     - `maxHeapUsedBytes` - maximum V8 heap size over which incoming requests are rejected with an HTTP Server Timeout (503) response.
 Defaults to `0` (no limit).
     - `maxRssBytes` - maximum process RSS size over which incoming requests are rejected with an HTTP Server Timeout (503) response.
 Defaults to `0` (no limit).
     - `maxEventLoopDelay` - maximum event loop delay duration in milliseconds over which incoming requests are rejected with an HTTP Server Timeout (503) response.
       Defaults to `0` (no limit).
-    - `sampleInterval` - the frequency of sampling in milliseconds.
-Defaults to `0` (no sampling).

 - <a name="server.config.location"></a>`location` - used to convert relative 'Location' header URIs to absolute, by adding this value as prefix.
 Value must not contain a trailing `'/'`.
   Defaults to the host received in the request HTTP 'Host' header and if missing, to `server.info.uri`.